ibm-cloud-docs/vpc/hub-spoke-resolution-binding.md

 * Review [Planning considerations](/docs/vpc?topic=vpc-hub-spoke-planning-considerations) and [Known issues and limitations](/docs/vpc?topic=vpc-hub-spoke-limitations).
 * Ensure a [VPC enabled as a DNS hub](/docs/vpc?topic=vpc-hub-spoke-configure-hub) already exists.
-* If the hub VPC is in a different account than the VPC where you plan to create a DNS resolution binding, the hub VPC administrator must create an IAM authorization policy that allows this DNS-shared VPC to have Read permission on the hub VPC.
+* The hub VPC administrator must create an IAM service-to-service authorization policy that allows this DNS-shared VPC to have Read permission on the hub VPC.
+This `DNS Binding Connector` role on the hub VPC is required regardless of whether the DNS-shared VPC is in the same or a different account.
 For more information, see [Establishing service-to-service authorization](/docs/vpc?topic=vpc-hub-spoke-s2s-auth&interface=api).

 You can create a DNS resolution binding with the UI, CLI, API, or Terraform.